-It all depends on what theme you have installed on your site or blog.
+It all depends on the theme you have installed.

-(Many themes provide multiple widget-enabled areas)
+(Many themes provide a number of widget areas)

-Below is the widget screen of the above theme, where you can see how many widget areas this particular theme includes …
+Below is an enlarged image of the widget panel of the theme above, where you can see how many widget areas are included in this particular theme …

-(Multiple WordPress widget areas)
+(Multiple widgets areas)

 (Some themes let you add widgets to your site’s footer)

 To use widgets, access the Widgets area located inside the WP dashboard by going to Appearance > Widgets …